hub714/multi-region-workshop/lab-3-mr-prep/README.md

 </details>

 <details>
-<sumamry> Click here for a script that will do it for you</summary>
+<summary> Click here for a script that will do it for you</summary>
 <pre>
 [TODO] Haven't done this yet.
 Would have to get the region and then get the stack and then the outpots
 </pre>